samunoske/SOC-Tools/README.md

 # soc-tools
-Collection of free tools for Information Security
+Collection of free tools for Information Security - Primarily for use by Security Operations Center Analysts

 Encoded Data Tools/Decoders
 * Javascript Deobfuscator: https://deobfuscate.io/